 10. General Organization of the Paper

 According to Engelmore and Morgan , manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods; Results and Discussion; Conclusions; Acknowledgments; and References.
-Manuscript document submitted to this journal (in one MS Word or PDF file) should be arranged as follow:
+Manuscript document submitted to this journal (in one MS Word) should be arranged as follow:

 - Bodytext of manuscript article (from Title to References, without tables and figures)